Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

 We can see that the clock rate prior was changed from the default, which is a uniform distribution between 0 and infinity, to a uniform distribution between 0 and 0.5.
 In general, changing this default prior is a good idea, as the default is extremely vague, places far too much weight on very large and unrealistic values and is thus not an accurate description of our prior knowledge.
-It is also an improper prior (integrates to infinity), which can cause issues with model selection if the posterior then also integrates to infinity (in general it's difficult to know if using an improper prior will lead to a proper posterior, so it is recommended to not use improper priors).

 Whenever we change a prior distribution from the default and especially when setting priors with hard bounds (e.g. a uniform or Beta distribution),  we need to make sure that the initial value of the parameter still falls within the bounds of the distribution.
 For each parameter, the initial value is shown in the box to the right, as **initial = [x] [min, max]**.
 Here _x_ indicates the initial value and _min_ and _max_ the range of possible values for the corresponding parameter.